jiweigang1/janito/README.md

 Contributions are welcome!
 Please see the `CONTRIBUTING.md` (if available) or open an issue to get started.

+---

+## Developer Documentation

+For developer-specific setup, versioning, and contribution guidelines, see [README-dev.md](./README-dev.md).

 ## License

 This project is licensed under the terms of the MIT license.